 As knowledgeable as you might be, getting a second opinion from someone that makes a living putting cars through their paces is strongly recommended before putting serious money down on a vehicle.

 The first step to getting an inspection is informing the seller you’d like to have the car inspected.
 Most sellers will be open to arranging an inspection.
 A helpful and cooperative seller is a good sign that the car is legitimate.

-Once you have booked an inspection at www.kickthetyres.co.nz one of our inspectors will contact the seller and set up an appointment to complete the inspection.
-Typically, you'll know when the report will be available within 24 hours of placing the order, with the actual inspection taking place within a few days to a week depending on schedules and weather.
-After the inspection is complete, you'll receive by e-mail a full 146 point report, complete with all of the photographs the inspector took when completing the inspection.
+Once you have booked an inspection with us one of our inspectors will contact the seller and set up an appointment to complete the inspection.
+Typically, you’ll know when the report will be available within 24 hours of placing the order, with the actual inspection taking place within a few days to a week depending on schedules and weather.
+After the inspection is complete, you’ll receive by e-mail a full 146-point report, complete with all of the photographs the inspector took when completing the inspection.
 You can then call the inspector for a discussion about the vehicle if you wish.

-Perhaps no other natural disaster is as feared among car owners than those that involve water.
-A car parked in the path of rising waters will likely join in the list of casualties and there are plenty of anecdotes about unscrupulous importers bring in water damaged cars from Asia only to sell them here for large profits as well as passing on ongoing mechanical problems for the new, unsuspecting owner.
-Even New Zealand new vehicles can be affected like those flooded with silt in the Christchurch earthquakes.
+Perhaps no other natural disaster is as feared among car owners as those that involve water.
+A car parked in the path of rising waters will likely join in the list of casualties and there are plenty of anecdotes about unscrupulous importers bringing in water-damaged cars from Asia only to sell them here for large profits as well as passing on ongoing mechanical problems for the new, unsuspecting owner.
+Even New Zealand’s new vehicles can be affected like those flooded with silt in the Christchurch earthquakes.

 Make no mistake, any kind of water getting into places it wasn’t meant to be is a bad thing where modern cars are concerned.